 6 Ways Ease Your Dog’s Fear of Fireworks and Thunder

-- Be prepared.
+- Be Proactive.
 If you know there are fireworks planned or if you have time before a big thunderstorm blows in, be sure to give your dog lots of exercise earlier in the day.
-And do NOT leave your dog outside during these times—more pets go missing during the 4th of July than any other time of year.
+Remember not to leave your furry friend outside during these events, as more pets go missing around the 4th of July than any other time of year.

-- Keep his mind busy by giving him a rawhide to chew on or a toy filled with peanut butter.
+- Keep your dog’s mind occupied.
+Offer a rawhide to chew on or a toy filled with peanut butter.
 This may only help dogs that are semi-worried about the noise, not those who really freak out.

 - Try a Thunder Shirt™/anxiety wrap product or put your dog in a tight-fitting t-shirt (but not too tight!).
 These tight-fitting shirts/wraps act similar to when you swaddle a baby, making some dogs feel a bit more safe and secure.